glenkleidon/HL7Enumerator/README.md

-For convenience the method **HL7Message.AllSegments**  returns a *reduced* generic List of segments of a particular type which if often a sensible starting point.  *[Note: this is not strictly required within the class and probably should be re-implemented an extension method]*
+For convenience the method **HL7Message.AllSegments**  returns a *reduced* generic List of segments of a particular type which if often a sensible starting point.  *[Note: this is not strictly required within the class and probably should be re-implemented as an extension method]*

 Using the implicit string cast of **SearchCriteria** makes LINQ expressions relatively clean.
 For example, the following expression returns all (obx) Test names in the message.